bootprint/bootprint-openapi/README.md

 ## Overview

-This package contains a template, partials and styles for [bootprint](http://npmjs.com/bootprint) to convert JSON-schema files into a static HTML-page.
+This package contains a template, partials and styles for [bootprint](http://npmjs.com/bootprint) to convert Swagger-Specifications into a static HTML-page.

 ## Installation